yellowmessenger/documentation/docs/platform_concepts/inbox/mobilesdk/android.md

 #### apiKey
 API_KEY will be provided by yellow.ai, It is clients responsibility to keep the API_KEY safe.
-This is a mandatory parameter for initialization calls.
+This is a mandatory parameter.

 #### userId
 UserId will be the id registered/provided to yellow.ai by the client to authenticate their employee.
-This is a mandatory parameter for initialization calls.
+This is a mandatory parameter.

 #### botId
 BOT_ID will be provided by yellow.ai.
-This is a mandatory parameter for initialization calls.
+This is a mandatory parameter.

 #### Example
 ```java